jquant/jai-sdk/docs/source/1-overview/fraud_detection.rst

     ...     db_type='Supervised',
     ...     # Verbose 2 -> shows the loss graph at the end of training ...     verbose=2,
-    ...     # The split type as stratified guarantee that the same proportion of both ...     # classes are maintained for train, validation and test ...     split = {'type':'stratified'},
+    ...     # The split type as a stratified guarantee that the same proportion of both classes are maintained for train, validation and test
+    ...     split = {'type':'stratified'},
-    ...     # When we set task as *metric_classification* we use Supervised Contrastive ...     # Loss, which tries to make examples of the same class closer and make those ...     # of different classes apart.
+    ...     # When we set the task as *metric_classification* we use Supervised Contrastive Loss, which tries to make examples of the same class closer and make those of different classes apart
     ...     label={
     ...         "task": "metric_classification",
     ...         "label_name": "Class"
     ...     }
-    ...     # You can uncomment this line if you wish to test different parameters and ...     # maintain the same collection name
-    ...     # overwrite = True
+    ...     # You can uncomment this line if you wish to test different parameters and maintain the same collection name ...     # overwrite = True
     ... )